 Pictured above is the Sea Gull Lighting Carondelet 4-light chandelier in burnt sienna.

 5. Think outside the box

 Who says you have to use chandeliers in the dining room at all?
-(We obviously don’t!)
-What if you find a light you really like, but it’s a pendant?
+(We obviously don't!)
+What if you find a light you really like, but it's a pendant?
 You can definitely use pendants in the dining room!
 You can try hanging a few in a neat row at the same height, clustering them close together at the same height or staggering the hanging height, as seen here.
-Some pendants are even sold in multiples with just one ceiling canopy, making mounting easy.
+Some pendants are even sold in multiples that share just one ceiling canopy, making mounting easy.